Leaving behind the Carrier mysteries “Regent Street was next” … recalls Adeline.

 And in November of the same year “Mr. S Chester, of Ilkeston, preached two sermons in the British Schoolroom… for the benefit of the Sunday School connected with the Wesleyan Reform Association”.
 (NG)

-Samuel also made an appearance in the first edition of the Ilkeston Leader (May 2nd 1861) when he was a guest preacher at the Ebenezer Sunday School anniversary in Cotmanhay.
+Samuel also made an appearance in the first edition of the Ilkeston Leader (May 2nd 1861) when he was a guest preacher at the Ebenezer Sunday School anniversary in Cotmanhay on April 28th.
 In Hebrew the name Ebenezer means ‘Stone of help’ and the school there had ‘already proved to many what its name imports ….
 230 children receive instruction here, besides a congregation attending twice on each Sabbath-day’.
 (IL) At that time Samuel was lib=ving at Sheffield

 We now return to Stanton Road and the Havelock Inn.